pokt-network/poktroll/docusaurus/docs/operate/quickstart/full_node_cheatsheet.md

 3. Cosmovisor will switch to the new binary
 4. The node will restart automatically

-#### Test that installation was successful
+#### Verify successful installation (curl latest block)

-Query the latesrt block (i.e. check the node height)
+You can verify the installation was successful by querying the latest block (i.e. checking the node height).

+Running the following command:

 ```bash
 curl -X GET http://localhost:26657/block | jq
 ```

-If you set it up correctly, you should see a response in this form:
+Should provide a response in this form:

 ```json
 {